 There is no one major that is considered "better," but a major with more rigorous science coursework may make a student feel more prepared for the MSA Program curriculum.

-No. However, all course prerequisites must be completed prior to the start of the program in the last week of May.
-Applicants for both the early decision deadline and the regular decision deadline should enter planned or in-progress coursework on their CASAA applications so that the admissions committee knows that they have a plan to take missing prerequisites.
+No. However, the majority of prerequisite courses should be completed so that we can evaluate the applicant, and all prerequisites must be completed prior to the start of the program in the last week of May.
+Applicants for both the priority review deadline and the standard review deadline should enter planned or in-progress coursework on their CASAA applications so that the admissions committee knows that they have a plan to take missing prerequisites.

 Visit our Admissions Requirements for descriptions of our prerequisite courses.
 Applicants are encouraged to discuss the admission criteria with an academic advisor at their college or university to determine the appropriate courses to take.
 A good rule of thumb is for all prerequisite courses to be four-year college-level courses for science majors.